Getting Started with IT Risk Assessments in Higher Ed

-“If we don’t assess Risk we don’t have Risk” –Management?
+If we don’t assess risk we don’t have risk.

-“Why are you doing this?
+Why are you doing this?

-“What if we start with NIST CSF or CIS 20 or Priority 1 NIST 800-53 controls in year one?
-Also we can focus first on highest risk departments” –Savvy CISO
+What if we start with CIS 20 or NIST CSF/800-171/ 800-53 P1 controls in year one?
+Also we can focus first on highest risk department.

-“What do you mean you saved over my saved over my spreadsheet” –Security/ Risk Officer tasked with executing
+What do you mean you saved over my spreadsheet?

-Even when a full assessment is desired they are usually looking to get there over time, starting with a smaller subset of questions and/or focusing first on the highest risk units/departments.
-In subsequent years, they intend to expand the question set and/or units covered to achieve a broader campus-wide assessment of their preferred framework.
-The catalyst to pursuing Risk Assessment near term include research universities that are increasingly required to document CUI compliance through NIST 800-171 or NIST 800-53 Risk Assessments as well as schools that need to comply with campus, system, or state/ provincial, federal requirements for various GLBA, HIPAA, NIST, Privacy Law, and/or COBIT Assessments.
+Even when a full assessment is desired they are usually looking to get there over time, starting with a smaller subset of questions and focusing first on the highest risk units/departments.
+In subsequent years, they intend to expand the question set and units covered to achieve a broader campus-wide assessment of their preferred framework.
+The catalyst to pursuing risk assessment near term include research universities that are increasingly required to document CUI compliance through NIST 800-171 or NIST 800-53 risk assessments as well as schools that need to comply with campus, system, or state/ provincial, federal requirements for various GLBA, HIPAA, NIST, Privacy Law, and/or COBIT Assessments.

-Asset Inventory and Classification
+Asset Inventory & Classification

 Spreadsheets & Beyond